-SLE Micro clients require reboot after registering.
-Reboot is automatically scheduled after registration is completed, but it is respecting the default reboot manager maintenance window.
+SLE Micro clients require a reboot after registering.
+Although a reboot is automatically scheduled after registration is completed, it is respecting the default reboot manager maintenance window.
 This window may be several hours after the client is registered.
-To speed up SLE Micro registration, manually reboot the client after the registration script finishes.
+It is advisable to manually reboot the client after the registration script finishes, to speed up the registration and to see the system appear in the system list.

-To register your SLE Micro clients, you need a bootstrap repository.
+To register your clients, you need a bootstrap repository.
 By default, bootstrap repositories are automatically created, and regenerated daily for all synchronized products.
 You can manually create the bootstrap repository from the command prompt, using this command: